 Project Management includes ten knowledge groups (PMBOK) to help build momentum, sustain alignment, and support performance throughout the project lifecycle.
 These knowledge groups include the following:

 These competencies also help strengthen the identification and evaluation of goals, performance, and implementation of the operations plan.
-Building these into the operations planning process represents a significant step towards role modeling the competencies and skills needed to be successful during the plan’s implementation.
+Incorporating these into the operations planning process is a significant step.
+It promotes the role modeling of the competencies and skills needed for success during the plan’s implementation.

 Project Plan Components

-A formal structure to operations planning involves a proactive process of identifying, evaluating, and confirming the elements that will be needed to be successful .
+A formal structure to operations planning involves a proactive process.
+It includes identifying, evaluating, and confirming the necessary elements for success.

 - Charter